-Centre had listed obstacles for ‘one nation, one election’ months before forming panel
+Centre cited obstacles in implementing ‘one nation, one election’ but formed a panel a month later

 “Considering that the life of the [EVM] machine is only 15 years, this would imply that the machine would be used for about three or four times in its life span, entailing huge expenditure in its replacement every 15 years,” he had said.

-The law minister, however, had also pointed out that holding simultaneous elections will avoid the repeated efforts of administrative and law and order machinery in holding repeated elections and bring “considerable savings” to political parties and candidates.
+The law minister, however, had also pointed out that holding simultaneous elections would avoid the strain on the administrative and law enforcement resources of holding multiple elections every year.
+He said it would bring “considerable savings” to political parties and candidates.

-The impact on developmental and welfare programmes can also be avoided as there won’t be a prolonged implementation of the Model Code of Conduct, he had said.
+Meghwal also argued that multiple elections result in the prolonged implementation of the Model Code of Conduct and this has an “adverse impact” on developmental and welfare programmes.

+The Election Commission implements a model code before every poll that lays down how parties and candidates should conduct themselves during the electoral process.
+To prevent parties in government from taking unfair advantage of the administrative apparatus under their control, the code prevents the announcement of new schemes and policies.

 BJP’s push for ‘one nation, one election’